 Don’t be afraid to go “too” dressy: If you are like me and look for excuses to get dressed up, go for it!
 Do what makes you look and feel your very best — bring a suit, one of your favorite cocktail dresses, or those shoes that have been sitting in your closet waiting to be worn.
 The images below are a true depiction of how nice a fabulously dressed photo comes to life.

-Shoes: This is so important.
+Shoes: This is important.
 Ladies will want to wear shoes with heels – whether it be stilettos, booties, or boots.
 Guys will want to consider nice dress shoes and a pair of casual shoes such as oxfords or a basic pair of sneakers like Vans.
 Below are some examples of guys’ shoes that I find appropriate for these occasions.
-Ladies, I am not posting images for you because I am sure you know much more about heels than I do.
-For ideas, just look through the images in this article as they are all wearing appropriate shoes.

-Correct Fit: Try to keep your outfits slim fitted for the most flattering images.
+Correct Fit: Keep your outfits slim fitted for the most flattering images.
 Wearing baggy pants and oversized shirts are not ideal with this goal in mind.

 Hair and Makeup: